Can Raccoons Open Zippers and Get Into Tents?

 How To Keep Raccoons Outside Your Tent

-Besides sneaking into tents to steal food, raccoons are also notorious for scavenging active campsites to find tidbits to eat.
+Keeping raccoons away from your campsite can be crucial for a peaceful camping experience.
 Follow these tips if you don’t want to see them anywhere near your camping spot, let alone inside your tent.

 When it comes to avoiding raccoon encounters on your campsite, everything has to do with food.
 How you store, eat and throw away food makes all the difference in how attractive your camp is to raccoons.